XenitAB/azad-kube-proxy/README.md

 Using ingress-nginx, cert-manager and external-dns - you will be able to handle the blue/green deployments with ease.

-You can also enable an integrated dashboard, provided by [k8dash](https://github.com/indeedeng/k8dash).

 It is not tested with MSI / aad-pod-identity yet, but may work with some tweaks.

 Configuration can be found in [pkg/config/config.go](pkg/config/config.go).

-You will need to configure an Azure AD App and Service Principal for the proxy and another Azure AD App for the dashboard (if you want to use it).
+You will need to configure an Azure AD App and Service Principal for the proxy.
 Right now, the documentation for creating these can be found in the [Local Development](#local-development) section.

 ### Plugin